LinkedInLearning/hands-on-java-3080245/README.md

 # Hands-On Introduction: Java
-This is the repository for the LinkedIn Learning course Hands-On Introduction: Java .
+This is the repository for the LinkedIn Learning course Hands-On Introduction: Java.
 The full course is available from [LinkedIn Learning][lil-course-url].

 ![Hands-On Introduction: Java ][lil-thumbnail-url]